farrukh-ishaq/Hello360/README.md

 Native Modules
 ==
 This package allowed me to call methods in run time!!!
-I need more reserach, In the Surface-repo I am calling 3d shapes with the help of nativeModule which is a method I created in client.js
+I need more research, In the Surface-repo I am calling 3d shapes with the help of nativeModule which is a method I created in client.js

 Mobile Movement
 ==